tingjs05/Discord-Chatbot/README.md

 CSV Files should have two columns, `prompt` and `completion`.
 Add the CSV file to the `raw_csv_files` from the extracted folder.
 Then add the file name to `fileName` in `cleanCSV.py`

 ## Actually Fine Tuning The Thing
-Run `fineTunesManager.py` and selected the necessary option :)
+Run `fineTunesManager.py` and select the necessary option :)